Important note: This article from 2017 is now obsolete. A 2020 edition will come next year, meanwhile if you need recommendations contact me.

 Mid range, standard reels

-Firstly I want to deal with the spawns of the 2016 Daiwa BG, which are priced within this mid-range slice.
-Please note that there used to be older reels carrying some of these model names, but these have been discontinued.
-I am talking here about the current models, which are easily identifiable because they look identical to the 2016 Daiwa BG externally, except for the different colour schemes.
+Firstly I want to deal with the 3 spawns of the 2016 Daiwa BG, which are priced within this mid-range slice.
+Please note that there used to be older reels carrying some of these spawns' names, but these were discontinued.
+I am talking here about the current models, which are easily identifiable because they are generally similar to the 2016 Daiwa BG externally except for the different colour schemes/cosmetics, and if you remove their spools you'd see a different spool hub/knob arrangement to the BG's which makes no operational difference.

 Daiwa Saltist - The exact same reel as the BG, with the following differences